Skip to main content

 Description

 CVE-2025-60946 is a high-severity path traversal vulnerability in Census CSWeb version 8.
-0. 1 that allows a remote, authenticated attacker to access arbitrary files outside the intended directory.
+0. 1 that allows a remote authenticated attacker to access arbitrary files outside the intended directory.
 Exploitation requires authentication but no user interaction, and it can lead to full confidentiality, integrity, and availability compromise.
-The vulnerability arises from improper limitation of pathname inputs (CWE-22).
-It has a CVSS score of 8.
-8, reflecting its critical impact and ease of exploitation once authenticated.
+The vulnerability arises from improper limitation of pathname input (CWE-22), enabling attackers to traverse directories and access sensitive files.
 The issue is fixed in version 8.
 1. 0 alpha.
+While no known exploits are currently reported in the wild, the high CVSS score (8.
+8) indicates significant risk.

 AI-Powered Analysis